NebiyouSAbebe/Project-3-Data-Wrangling/README.md

 # About
-* This repository contains project work for Udacity's Data Analyst Nanodegree from May 2017
+* This repository contains project work for Udacity's Data Analyst Nanodegree for May 2017
 # Project
 * Wrangle OpenStreetMap Data with Python and SQL
 # Course